Reach your potential and learn to effect positive change in health policy with a PhD in Health Servicesdegree.

 Community health assessment and its application to program planning are covered in this course.
 Students learn to identify and prioritize problems, then assess and utilize community resources to address these problems.
 Topics include measuring selected determinants of community health status and health services use, classifying community assets, identifying data sources, and applying certain methods to maximize community participation.
 Students synthesize the results of a community health assessment to create a community diagnosis that serves as the basis for program planning and research design.

 Students in this course learn about current public health issues and problems affecting individuals and communities around the globe, with particular emphasis on etiology, impact, and possible intervention strategies.
 Students also learn about organizations that work to support and advance health care locally and internationally.
 Topics of focus include maternal and child health, food security, hunger and nutrition, global water shortage, HIV/AIDS, malaria, tuberculosis, emerging infectious diseases, selected chronic illnesses and injuries, poverty, human rights, and health equality.
 Students complete an extensive review of a specific global health issue.

-This course provides an in-depth review of how global health-based strategies are used in the prevention of disease and disability in diverse populations.
-Students explore global health topics and disease prevention activities from the perspective of understanding the determinants of health.
-Using a cross-disciplinary approach, students examine how economics, social factors, cultural competency, health literacy, health policy, urbanization, globalization, the environment, and other factors influence disease.
-Students consider how research in disease prevention, health determinants, cultural ecology and global health applies to public and community health efforts.
+An in-depth review of how population-based strategies are used in the prevention of disease and disability is provided to students in this course.
+Students explore the topics of population health and disease prevention from the perspective of understanding the determinants of health.
+Using a cross-disciplinary approach, students examine how economics, social factors, health policy, urbanization, globalization, the environment, and other factors influence disease.
+Students consider how research in disease prevention, health determinants, and population health apply to public and community health efforts.
+RESI 8401.)